Omop-Bridge/omop-bridge-docker/readMe.md

 cd omop-bridge-docker
 ```

-#### 2. Configure the .env File
+#### 2. Configure the `.env` File

-OMOP Bridge includes a sample environment configuration file named .env.sample.
-Create your deployment-specific .env file by copying it:
+OMOP Bridge includes a sample environment configuration file named `.env.sample`.
+Create your deployment-specific `.env` file:

 ```bash
 cp .env.sample .env
 ```

-> **Important:** Then review and update the .env file with the appropriate environment variables, connection parameters, service configuration values, and database credentials for your deployment:
+Review and update `.env` with the appropriate:

+- Environment variables
+- Database connection parameters
+- Service configuration values
+- Database credentials
+- Other deployment-specific settings

+> **Important:** Do not commit production credentials or other sensitive values to source control.

 #### 3. Pull and Start the Stack